 Hybrid stenting for left ventricular outflow tract obstruction in congenitally corrected transposition of the great arteries.

-Rathgeber SL, Gandhi SK, Harris KC
+Rathgeber SL and Gandhi SK and Harris KC

 Valvar aortico-ventricular tunnel: an insight into the development of the great arteries.

-Maghrabi K, Gandhi S, Harris KC
+Maghrabi K and Gandhi S and Harris KC

 Hypertension Canada's 2016 Canadian Hypertension Education Program Guidelines for Blood Pressure Measurement, Diagnosis, Assessment of Risk, Prevention, and Treatment of Hypertension.